-Thank you for your interest in writing an op-ed to #StopTheShock!
+Thank you for your interest in writing an op-ed or letter to the editor to #StopTheShock!

 Here is a sample op-ed you can reference for guidance.
 We will also go over some tips and talking points for writing your op-ed below the sample.